 The Mask Mandate and Vaccines: "Tell Them They Don't Have To Worry," God

-Prophets Chris Yoon and Albert Milton spoke about Covid and we shared this in Messages From God on 5/18/21.
+Should you take the vaccine?
+We initially shared this in Messages From God.
 Many are concerned as they don't know if the vaccine is safe.
 We take all this to Father God in prayer and ask for His wisdom and insight but I hear God saying,"Tell them they don't have to worry."
 Our faith can move mountains and uproot demons so go before God and call on Him for what you need.
 He will help and He is merciful!
 To God be the glory!
 Note:Father God also said,"He will show you proof."

 We are also including a prophetic word from Pastors/Prophets Brenda and Hank Kunneman where Pastor Hank explains that God is going to unmask the devil's plans.
 Hence, we might be going maskless globally soon.